 DC:0–5™ Manual and Training

-ZERO TO THREE is proud to announce the release of DC:0–5™ Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood Version 2.0 and the DC:0–5™ Clinical Training for advanced infant and early childhood mental health professionals.
+We are proud to announce the release of DC:0–5™ Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood Version 2.0 and the DC:0–5™ Clinical Training for advanced infant and early childhood mental health professionals.

 Individuals across disciplines will find DC:0-5™ Version 2.0 to be an essential guide to diagnostic formulation with infants, young children, and their families, in a wide range of settings.

 NEW in 2021!
 DC:0–5™ Version 2.0 includes clarifying language throughout the manual and inclusion of numerical codes to help facilitate the inclusion of DC:0-5 disorders.
 Discrete numerical coding provides consistency among various disorder lists and can prevent misunderstanding when translating diagnoses into other languages.
 The updated information is available for free as a supplemental.

 - Includes disorders occurring in children from birth through 5 years old

 - Criteria extended to younger ages when appropriate, including, in some cases, to the first year of life

 - Introduces discussion of several new disorders, including: